• Skip to primary navigation

 February 8, 2021

-Gambier Island is the largest of four islands located in Howe Sound, British Columbia, Canada.
-The BC island is approximately twenty-five square miles with only 100 permanent residents, primarily located in New Brighton, Gambier Harbour and West Bay – the number swells to over 600 in the summer.
-BC Ferries provides passenger service between Langdale and New Brighton and there are gravel roads connecting the three communities.
-We have electricity and telephone and many have high-speed internet access.
-There is no car-ferry access – something most residents want to preserve.
+Gambier Island is the largest of four islands located in Howe Sound.
+The approximately 25-square-mile island has only 100 permanent residents, primarily located in New Brighton, Gambier Harbour and West Bay, but the number swells to over 600 in the summer.
+Access the island via a passenger ferry between Langdale and New Brighton, and there are gravel roads connecting the three communities.

 Filed Under: Uncategorized